vtmx/shellock/README.md

 # Shellock

-A basico clone of [sherlock](https://github.com/sherlock-project/sherlock) made in bash.
+A basic clone of [sherlock](https://github.com/sherlock-project/sherlock) made in bash.

 ## Usage